 What do I need to do?

-Our online entry system will open on 01 July 2021, judging will commence on 19th July and will and run for 4 weeks.
+Our online entry system will open on 1 July 2025, judging will commence after our physical Futurity series ends and will and run for 4 approx weeks.
 This means that if you have several horses you would like to enter, you can spread them out a bit, making it more manageable for you.
-We are organising a weekly prize draw for all entries from that week, so it’s well worth starting early!

 You will complete your online entry pretty much as normal.
 At the end of the entry process, you will be asked to submit your video files online.
 We will have example videos on our website for you with some useful hints and tips to show you what to watch out for.